darron/ff/README.md

 - [x] Dockerfile so we can run it in Docker.
 - [x] Docker Compose file
 - [x] Add autoTLS - https://echo.labstack.com/cookbook/auto-tls/
+- [ ] Import with TLS - needs to handle new ports and domain name.
+- [ ] Will need to do some performance tuning to get the memory down
 - [ ] Monitoring for uptime.
 - [ ] In memory Adaptor?
 - [ ] Better Groups/Tags interface.